ltorres321/GamesRaffle2/frontend/README.md

-# Survivor Sports Frontend
+# Games Raffle Frontend

-A Next.js-based frontend for the NFL Survivor Sports betting application with vendor prizes, replicating the SplashSports interface with a Green/Black/Gold theme.
+A Next.js-based frontend for the NFL Games Raffle betting application with vendor prizes, replicating the SplashSports interface with a Green/Black/Gold theme.

 ## 🎯 **Features Implemented**